t-blackwell/mycrossword/README.md

 - Use of TypeScript
 - Switched to functional components
-- Much better performance (memoization, useCallback etc.)
+- Better performance (memoization, useCallback etc.)
 - Simplified global state management using RTK
 - More modular component hierarchy
 - Scoped CSS